ubalt-ait/greenbasement/README.md

 ### Version 0

-Initial work, not published
+The initial design of the system is not published in this repository.
+However, it is well described in the publications below as they are based on version 0 of Green Basement.

 #### Contributors

-Environmental Sustainability: Erin Adams, Anna Benet, Amanda Buckler, Lanae Jackson, Chelsea Jones, Hillary Lewis, Regina Minniss, Rebecca Satterfield, Brian Suhr, Colby Warner
+*Environmental Sustainability:* Erin Adams, Anna Benet, Amanda Buckler, Lanae Jackson, Chelsea Jones, Hillary Lewis, Regina Minniss, Rebecca Satterfield, Brian Suhr, Colby Warner

-Information Technology: William Hyland, John Manlucu, David Mayes, Torianne Montes-Schiff, Larysa Paliashchuk, Juan Pablo Soto Medico, Aaron Wilt
+*Information Technology:* William Hyland, John Manlucu, David Mayes, Torianne Montes-Schiff, Larysa Paliashchuk, Juan Pablo Soto Medico, Aaron Wilt

-Advisors: Wolf Pecher, Giovanni Vincenti
+*Advisors:* Wolf Pecher, Giovanni Vincenti

-## Publications
+#### Publications

 The following publications are associated with this project: